 Also, teaching in such a fascinating and ever-changing country means you’ll make many new friends.

-Because of its size, China offers infinite teaching options.
+Given its size, China offers virtually unlimited teaching options.
 From an international school in big cities to a public school in a rural village to a big college in a suburb, you can gain valuable professional experience.

 Living in a unique nation like China with a distinct language, rituals, practices, and culture is a life-changing experience.
-You will get special memories that will last forever.
+You will create lasting memories.

 During your stay, you will meet many experts and professionals worldwide.
 Your experience from these exchanges and meetups can be crucial to your career path as an ESL instructor.